What is Occupational Sick Pay?

 It’s important to have a policy in place that clarifies your employees’ entitlements in relation to sick pay.

-The policy should highlight the conditions under which entitles your staff to occupational sick pay and SSP.
-It should also include the process for requesting it.
+The policy should highlight the conditions under which entitles your staff to occupational sick pay and SSP and should also include the process for requesting it.

-For employers that choose to provide their staff with occupational sick pay, it’s strongly advised to have a company sick pay policy in place.
-A consistent sick pay policy reduces the potential for discrimination claims and puts everyone on an equal footing.
+If you decide to provide your staff with occupational sick pay, it’s strongly advised to have a company sick pay policy in place.
+A consistent sick pay policy reduces the potential for discrimination claims and an employment tribunal.

 About the Author